Villa Caletas Hotel

 One structural feature recurs in any serious discussion of Villa Caletas: the open-air amphitheatre positioned to face the Pacific sunset.
 In architectural terms, it is a modest structure.
 In experiential terms, it functions as the property's primary gathering space and its most deliberate design gesture.
 Sunset-watching as a structured activity is a well-worn feature of clifftop and beachside properties across the tropics, but the amphitheatre format gives it a different character here, closer to a civic or theatrical tradition than a resort amenity.
 Guests gather at a specific place, at a specific time, oriented toward a specific event.
 The formality of that arrangement, however light, is unusual.

-This connects to a broader pattern in Costa Rica's design-led properties.
 Smaller boutique hotels in this market have increasingly recognised that shared architectural moments, rather than private plunge pools or individual villa perimeters, can become the feature guests remember and reference.
 El Silencio Lodge in Bajos del Toro and Hotel Belmar in Monteverde each handle this differently, building shared-experience architecture around cloud forest rather than Pacific ocean exposure.
 Villa Caletas makes the case for the Pacific clifftop version.

 Placing Villa Caletas in Costa Rica's Competitive Set

 Costa Rica's luxury accommodation market is wide enough that meaningful peer comparisons require some specificity.
 The large-scale resort operators, including properties like the JW Marriott Guanacaste Resort and Spa and the Andaz Costa Rica Resort at Peninsula Papagayo, compete on amenity breadth and brand recognition.
 Villa Caletas does not compete on those terms and does not need to.
-Its peer set is the smaller group of Costa Rican properties where architectural character and site specificity are the primary offering.
+Its comparable set is the smaller group of Costa Rican properties where architectural character and site specificity are the primary offering.

 Within the Central Pacific specifically, Arenas Del Mar Beachfront and Rainforest Resort in Aguirre and Los Altos Resort in Manuel Antonio are both relevant reference points, each occupying refined positions with Pacific exposure and a focus on natural setting over amenity scale.
 Villa Caletas sits in that same conceptual tier, differentiated by its more pronounced architectural personality and its clifftop rather than beach-adjacent location.